aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 touch Dockerfile
 ```

-3. Open Dockerfile either in Cloud9 IDE or via command-line text editor such as nano or vi, and the commands listed below.
+3. Open Dockerfile either in Cloud9 IDE or via command-line text editor such as nano or vi, copy the commands listed below and paste them into the file then save the file.
 Each command has an inline documentation below to explain the purpose of the command.

 ```
 FROM mcr.microsoft.com/dotnet/sdk:5.0 AS build